 If you are unsure about your immigration options as an EEA national in the UK, and whether to complete the EEA PR Form or to register under the EU settled status scheme, speak to our legal advisers.

 At 85 pages, the permanent residence application form is substantial, and clearly causing issues for applicants resulting in more than a quarter failing to meet the requirements.

 According to the Home Office, refusal rates are a result of invalid applications, errors or unpaid fees.

 The Home Office has published guidelines for applicants – EEA (PR) guidance notes – which includes direction as to the documentation that should be provided as part of an application for permanent residence.

 There is however no prescribed list of evidence to work from.

 This can leave scope for interpretation which can result in application refusals where the Home Office considers there is insufficient supporting evidence.

-What happens if your application has been refused?
+What happens if your application for EEA Permanent Residence is refused?

 If your application for permanent residence has been refused, you will be given the option to appeal, or you may make a new application.